How Healthcare Organizations Can Boost Digital Discoverability

 • Results sorted out by category

-MedStar Health’s search function allows users to toggle between different result categories, like “Providers,” “Articles & Research Reports,” and “Patient Stories & Testimonials,” directing prospective patients toward relevant information no matter the specific intent behind their search.
+MedStar Health’s search function allows users to toggle between different result categories, like “Providers,” “Articles & Research Reports,” and “Patient Stories & Testimonials,” directing potential patients toward relevant information no matter the specific intent behind their search.

 Highlight Provider Reviews